United States Justice Department investigation into attempts to overturn the 2020 presidential election: Role of the National Archives and Records Administration

 In 2022, the Justice Department subpoenaed NARA twice, seeking documents about January 6.

 On September 30, 2022, after the House Committee on Oversight and Reform had requested Trump administration records, NARA responded: "we do know that we do not have custody of everything we should."
 NARA, acknowledging DOJ's "ongoing investigation", did not publicly provide more detail.

 Related investigations

 On December 22, 2022, former U.S. Attorney Joyce Vance told MSNBC that other investigations (apart from the January 6 investigation) might proceed relatively quickly.
 She said: "The Georgia district attorney is wrapping up her proceedings.
 The Mar-a-Lago documents situation ― where Trump took classified materials with him ― is extremely serious, and it’s the simplest kind of case to make.
 It’s not complicated like Jan.
 6."

-2020 presidential election
+Georgia election investigation

 Fani Willis, district attorney of Fulton County, Georgia, opened a criminal investigation in February 2021 regarding the presidential election in that state.
 One of the targets of her investigation is Rudy Giuliani, Trump's lawyer.